Skip to Content

 Hair Products: Use volumizing shampoos and conditioners.
 These can make the remaining hair appear thicker and fuller.
 Products that add texture can also make your hair look more voluminous.

-Shave or Trim the Sides: Keeping the hair on the sides shorter can make the top look fuller in comparison.
-You could also consider a full shave or buzz cut for a clean, balanced, and stylish look.
+Shave or Trim the Sides: Keeping the hair on the sides shorter can reduce the contrast between the bald top and the fuller sides.
+If hair loss is advanced, a clean shave or buzz cut is often more balanced than leaving long side growth against a bare crown.

 Hat or Headwear: Wearing a stylish hat or bandana can be a great way to cover a bald spot, and it adds to your overall look.